vnoelifant/msr-final-nao/README.md

 12. The Watson Assistant API sends the textual response back to the client Python application.
 13. The client Python application converts the text to speech via Nao's Text to Speech function.
 14. Nao speaks response to user.
   * **NOTE**: Conversation transitions and endings are based on the state of the emotional tone (saved in the Cloudant DB).
 If For instance, a transition from a sad state to a happy state will trigger an end to the conversation.
 This is all managed in the dialogue nodes of Watson Assistant.
 The node flow is primarily driven by contextual variables representing emotional tone.
-Intents and Entities will be managed via Python Neural Network code in the Jupyter Notebook.
+Intents and Entities will be managed via Python Neural Network code in the Jupyter Notebook. **Need to figure out if importing the intents and entities from Watson Assistant is really needed and/or possible.**

+ ## General Flow (v2)
+ Same as steps above except that Watson's Natural Language Understanding service would extract sentiment (positive/negative), emotion, entities, concepts and keword extractions.
+Then that information would be used in a machine learning model to train against the dialogue training dataset in Watson Studio. **Need to figure out if importing this from Natural Language Understanding is really needed and/or possible.**

 ## Included components